ballerina-platform/ballerina-spec/stdlib/proposals/ai/abstractions_for_retrieval_augmented_generation_in_ballerina.md

 ## Motivation
 As generative AI continues to evolve, Retrieval-Augmented Generation (RAG) has emerged as a key pattern for building intelligent, context-aware applications.
 RAG enhances the quality and relevance of language model responses by grounding them in external knowledge sources.
 However, implementing RAG workflows from scratch can be complex and fragmented, often requiring developers to manually integrate vector stores, embedding models, retrieval logic, and prompt construction.

 Ballerina, being a language designed for integration, is well-positioned to simplify and standardize RAG application development.
-By introducing structured abstractions for common RAG tasks such as ingesting data into knowledge bases, retrieving relevant context, and generating grounded responses we can significantly reduce development time and lower the barrier to entry for developers building GenAI powered applications.
+By introducing structured abstractions for common RAG tasks such as ingesting data into knowledge bases, retrieving relevant context, and generating grounded responses, we can significantly reduce development time and lower the barrier to entry for developers building GenAI powered applications.

 This initiative aims to empower developers with a cohesive and extensible framework for building robust RAG systems using Ballerina.